-Displays the number of error packets which the switch
+Error Packet: Displays the number of error packets the port received.

-has received.

-8.3 Multicast Table
+8.2 Multicast Table

 In a network, receivers can join different multicast groups appropriate to their needs.
 The switch forwards multicast streams based on IPv4/IPv6 multicast address table.